 - Thought I note that it would be generally easier for a Māori to gently correct a Māori in some circles, as motives might otherwise be questioned.
 Things are changing fast.
 We need to work in this together, and wisely.

 (ii) Mamae / loss of grace in narratives

-In a similar way to the first point, as the hurt is felt, grace can be lost in the telling of a story.
-I suspect this is often accidental – but it’s become a real problem.
-I have heard of numerous instances of this, and it is damaging trust, which damages this journey together.
+In a similar way to the first point, as the hurt of an injustice is felt when telling a story, grace can be lost.
+I suspect this is often accidental – but it can become a real problem.
+I have heard of a few instances of this now , and it is damaging trust, which damages this journey.

-To illustrate personally regarding how this happens – I’ve sometimes been in tears while telling stories.
-I’ve sometimes felt real deep anger while telling stories about some of the injustices that have happened.
-At such times, it is easy for emotion to charge words with a meaning that is not entirely balanced or true – and certainly one that doesn’t reflect the grace of Christ.
+To illustrate personally regarding how this happens – I’ve sometimes been in tears, and often near the edge of them, while telling stories.
+I’ve sometimes felt real deep anger while telling stories about injustices that happened.
+At such times, it is easy for emotion to charge words with a meaning that is not entirely balanced or true.
 A couple of times when speaking on these things I have stopped mid sentence to admit to the audience that ‘I’m feeling the emotion a bit currently, and I apologise that I’m aware my words don’t have the level of grace that they could or should.’
-Doing this has also helped me to ‘pull myself in’ – to return to a healthier balance in the things I say following that point.
+We’re all human!
+Doing this has also helped me to ‘pull myself in’ – to return to a healthier balance in the tone of my words.

-I also note that, for those who speak, admitting that we can make mistakes like this is important.
-This will cause trust in our work and stories to be increased because people see that we’re not claiming to know everything, or to be the final authority, ‘telling everyone what they need to believe and think.’
+I also note that, for those who speak publicly an amount, admitting that we can make mistakes like this is important.
+This will cause trust in our stories to increase, because people see that we’re not claiming to know everything, or to be the final authority ‘telling everyone what they need to believe and think.’
 This reassures those listening that we are still a part of them – trying to tell the clearest story we can, while also open to the fact that we might not have everything right.